Adam Soldati has cemented his name among the preeminent collegiate diving coaches in the nation during his 10 seasons at Purdue.

 At the Big Ten Championships, Boudia swept the three diving events for the second time in his career.
 He became the first athlete to accomplish that feat twice since platform diving was added to the meet in 1988.
 Boudia was named Big Ten Diver of the Championships and Diver of the Year for the third consecutive year.
 He finished his college career with eight Big Ten diving titles.

-Boudia continued his dominance on the boards, bringing back two Big Ten titles and two more NCAA crowns.
+Boudia continued his dominance on the boards as a sophomore, bringing back two Big Ten titles and two more NCAA crowns.
 His 1-meter victory at the NCAA Championships made him the first diver ever to win at least one national title from each of the three boards.
 Boudia then defended his 3-meter title with a meet-record score of 494.90.
 His four career national championship trophies rank ninth on the all-time list, trailing only record-holder Troy Dumais' total of seven and a seven-way tie for second with five.
 Junior David Colturi added another Big Ten title to the record books as he finished first in the 1-meter.
 Colturi scored 442.00 points to break the McCorkle Aquatic Pavilion record and claim his first conference title.

 In addition to the titles won, Purdue's depth was clearly evident at both championship meets.
 At the men's NCAA Championships, four divers earn All-America acclaim, while at the women's national championship meet two more certificates were made out to Purdue divers.
 At the men's Big Ten Championships, all six divers scored from all three boards to add 219 points to Purdue's team total.
 On the women's side, the Boilermakers grabbed 105 points, including a 2-3-4 finish in the platform, with only three divers scoring.
 Only Indiana, which brought seven divers, scored more points in the diving events.